Earth sets behind the lunar surface, photographed by the Artemis II crew, April 6 2026.

 Regulatory demand without technical supply

 EU MRV mandates emissions verification.
-The US IRA methane fee is $1,500/tonne.
+The US set a methane charge of up to $1,500/tonne before pausing it in 2025.
 The regulatory framework exists.
 The measurement infrastructure to support it does not.

 Quantum Envelope is building a platform that sits above the hardware.
 Asset owners, insurers, regulators and carbon markets access verified, standardised atmospheric emissions data through a single infrastructure layer.
-We are starting with methane, the fastest-acting lever in the climate system, and building toward a platform that extends to other emissions as quantum sensing matures.
+We are starting with methane, the fastest-acting lever in the climate system, and building toward a platform that extends to other emissions as the same reconciliation problem appears across sectors.

 Layer 01